fbpx

 A deep dive into the beautiful (video) game in A Tale of Two Halves by Bitmap Books

-Bitmap Books is known for its catalogue of visually stunningly books on the art, history and culture of video games.
+Bitmap Books is known for its catalogue of visually stunning books on the art, history and culture of video games.
 Each release demonstrates a genuine love for the subject matter and great attention to detail.
 Their latest offering, the upcoming book A Tale of Two Halves: The History of Football Video Games, is no exception.
-Written by Richard Moss, the book takes video game football fans on a nostalgic journey through their childhoods, leaving them misty-eyed over memories of countless pixel-perfect goals scored.
+Written by Richard Moss, the book takes video game football fans on a nostalgic journey through their childhoods, leaving them misty-eyed with memories of scoring countless pixel-perfect goals.

 Bitmap Books owes its creation to Sam Dyer’s journey from graphic designer to owner and publisher.
 “By trade, I am a graphic designer.
 I graduated from Somerset Art College in the early 00’s and moved to London where I worked for a few branding agencies,” Dyer recalls.
 After relocating to Bath and feeling somewhat uninspired by his day job, he reconnected with his love for gaming.